XiaoyueXI/navigm/README.md

 # navigm

 The `navigm` is an R package that implements a Gaussian graphical spike-and-slab model for estimating associations between variables (nodes).
-In addition to the primary measurements of node variables, this package allows for incorporating node-level auxiliary variables.
-The method is tailored to enhance the detection of conditional dependence structure by leveraging and selecting useful node-level information.
-The package employs a scalable variational Bayes expectation conditional maximisation algorithm to obtain posterior mode of the precision matrix that encodes conditional dependence between nodes and approximated posterior distributions of the remaining model parameters.
+Alongside the primary node measurements, this package permits the inclusion of supplementary node-level auxiliary variables.
+The method is tailored to enhance the identification of conditional dependence structure by leveraging and selecting useful information from these variables.
+Employing a scalable variational Bayes expectation conditional maximization algorithm, the package attains the posterior mode of the precision matrix that pinpoints the conditional dependence between nodes, along with approximated posterior distributions of the remaining model parameters.

-The package offers several modeling options, including the choice of incorporating node-level variables and the option to select influential variables.
+The package offers a variety of modelling options, including the decision to integrate node-level variables as well as the flexibility to select influential variables.
 Furthermore, it provides an alternative deterministic inference algorithm, full expectation conditional maximisation, which has been widely used in previous studies.